eibenp/homebridge-gree-airconditioner/README.md

 >
 > Please read the [**Upgrade section**](#upgrade) before upgrading from version earlier than **v2.0.0** !
 >
-> _It is also recommended to read the upgrade section before any upgrade.
+> _It is also recommended to read the [upgrade section](#upgrade) before any upgrade.
 It contains useful information regarding the latest version._

 # Homebridge GREE Air Conditioner Platform Plugin

 [Homebridge GREE Air Conditioner Platform Plugin](https://github.com/eibenp/homebridge-gree-airconditioner) is a dynamic platform plugin for [Homebridge](https://github.com/homebridge/homebridge) which allows control of GREE Air Conditioner devices from [Apple's Home App](https://www.apple.com/home-app/).
-(Makes GREE Air Conditioner HomeKit compatible.)
+(Makes GREE Air Conditioners HomeKit compatible.)

-You can add all of your GREE Air Conditioner devices to the Home App by specifying the device's MAC address, and Homebridge will find all connected devices.
+The plugin finds and adds all GREE Air Conditioner devices to the Home App automatically if they are located on the same subnet as Homebridge.
+In most cases only a minimal configuration is required.
+If default configuration is not appropriate the parameters can be customized.
+To customize a device you have to specify it's MAC address.
 Each device appears in the Home App as a Heater Cooler device.
-It is also possible to add a separate Termperature Sensor (if temperature sensor is supported by the physical device).
-This allows to define automations (e.g. turn on) based on current temperature in the room.
-Be careful, if the device does not support internal temperature sensor but is added as a separate accessory, Home App will display the target temperature not the measured one.
-Child accessory does not appear in Home App if physical sensor is not available in the AC unit.
+It is also possible to add a separate Temperature Sensor (if temperature sensor is supported by the physical device).
+This allows to define automations (e.g. turn on) based on current temperature in the room. _Be careful, if the device does not support internal temperature sensor but is added as a separate accessory, Home App will use the target temperature not the measured one._ Child accessory does not appear in Home App if physical sensor is not available in the AC unit.

 Quiet / Auto / Powerful mode is supported by the fan speed control.
 Zero means off.
 Minimum value turns on Quiet mode.
 Next value is Auto mode.
 Maximum value is Powerful mode.
 All other values between them are exact fan speeds (Low, MediumLow**, Medium, MediumHigh**, High)

 (**) these values are supported only on 5-speed models

-All devices must be added to the Homebridge configuration.
 Devices are identified by MAC Address (Serial Number).
 It can be queried using the official [GREE+ mobile app](https://apps.apple.com/us/app/gree/id1167857672).
 (The app is required to connect the devices to the local WiFi network for the first time.)
-If an AC unit's MAC address is not added to the configuration then it will be skipped by the plugin.
-You can also skip a device by adding it to the configuration and setting the "disabled" parameter to true. _(This is useful if you want to temporarily remove the device but you want to keep it's parameters, e.g. changing the name or temperature step size is not possible without removal.)_
+If you want to customize a device (e.g. set a custom name) then you have to add it to the configuration and specify it's MAC address.
+Adding a device located on a different subnet also requires to add the device to the configuration and specify the MAC address and the IP address.
+To skip a device from Home App also requires to add it's MAC address to the configuration and set the "disabled" parameter to true.
+Some parameters are changeable only by disabling and re-enabling the device because they are read by Home App only once. _(These parameters are discussed later.)_

-xFan function is also supported, but it works automatically if enabled in Homebridge configuration.
+xFan function is supported, but it works automatically if enabled in Homebridge configuration.
 If xFan is enabled for the device, it is automatically turned on when you select a supported operating mode in Home App.
 If xFan is disabled, the Home App will not modify its actual setting in any case.

 Temperature display units of the physical device can be controlled using the Home App.
 (Configuration settings are required to be specified always in Degrees Celsius, independently from the display units.)